-Find out how we're design a city that will cope with rising sea levels, extreme weather events and earthquakes.
+Find out how we're designing a city that will cope with rising sea levels, extreme weather events and earthquakes.

 How we manage natural hazards